-We estimate that we will receive net proceeds from this offering of approximately \$210.7 million, based on the initial public offering price of \$27.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$198.6 million, based on an assumed initial public offering price of \$25.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders (including pursuant to the underwriters' option to purchase additional shares from the Providence Investor).
 We estimate that we will receive net proceeds from the concurrent private placement of approximately \$28.9 million, after deducting estimated expenses payable by us.